llamaluvr/noob-doing-react/README.md

 # An ES6/ React Enclave for a Legacy Web App

-This was inspired by Cory House's [Build a JS Dev Environment in 1 Hour](https://www.codemash.org/session/build-a-javascript-dev-environment-in-1-hour/), Matthew LaForest's, [Integrating React into a legacy web app](https://www.codemash.org/session/integrating-react-into-a-legacy-web-app/), my own interest in using React, and a need to carve out a spot in an app I work on to use cutting edge stuff without disrupting everything else.
+This was inspired by/ forked from Cory House's [Build a JS Dev Environment in 1 Hour](https://www.codemash.org/session/build-a-javascript-dev-environment-in-1-hour/), Matthew LaForest's, [Integrating React into a legacy web app](https://www.codemash.org/session/integrating-react-into-a-legacy-web-app/), my own interest in using React, and a need to carve out a spot in an app I work on to use cutting edge stuff without disrupting everything else.

 "Legacy app" has a connotation of something unsupported and really old that you can't stand to work on.
 Here, it just means something big that's used a lot and has been around for a while that you're not about to completely rewrite.
 Obviously you're trying to add new stuff to it if you're interested in something like this.
 You must love it at least a little bit ;-).